AhmedFarrukh/QuantizationExperiments/README.md

 <!-- Introduction - a couple of sentences about what we will do in this experiment -->

-In this experiment, we are going to measure inference time of some deep learning models.
+In the following experiments, we are going to measure the effect of quantization on deep learning models on different hardware environments.
 We will validate some results from the literature related to inference speedup due to quantization, and also resolve some discrepancies between different papers.

 To run this experiment, ...